opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/login_and_connection/why_does_the_system_display_error_code_0x112f_when_i_log_in_to_a_windows_ecs.rst

    .. note::

-      This method will deteriorate the disk I/O performance.
-Therefore, use this method only when necessary.
+      This method will deteriorate the disk I/O performance, so use this method only when necessary.